curry-scott/Clock/pseudo.md

  ## <strong>Function<strong>

  ### Show/Set Current Time:
- - Function should be called AUTOMATICALLY when the user opens the page.
+ - Function shows with page is opened
  - Set: Date object
  - Get: Current Time
  - Display: Current Time on the screen.

  ### Change Hour:
  - By Default, page will show 12 hour format.
-    - IF: User clicks on the "12, 24 Hour Toggle Button" THEN "The Clock" is going to change to 12 or 24 hour formats.
+    - IF: User clicks on the "12-H "standard time"or "24-H militarytime" Toggle Button" THEN "The Clock" will change to standard or military  hour formats.
    ELSE:
       Continue to show 12 hour format.
-      LISTENB: for "12, 24 Toggle Button Click.
+      12/24 Toggle Button Click.

     - Will reverse command

+  - FUNCTION: clock time increase:
+      - "setInterval()" will come in.
+         FOR: every second:
+      Seconds increases.
+  -